gedeonmuhawenayo/cassava_disease_classification/README.md

 - Cassava Bacterial Blight
 - Cassava Green Mite

 This repo contains various things we tried during the project.
-A report on our findings can be found in the  `Report on Cassava Disease Classification.pdf`
+A report on our findings can be found in the  `Report on Cassava Disease Classification.pdf` file.

 ## Getting Started